Yehia-Fahmy/interview_training/03_system_design/PREPARATION_PLAN.md

 - Cost optimization for LLM APIs

 **Practice:**
-- Challenge: Design a ChatGPT-like system
+- Challenge: Design an LLM serving system
 - Challenge: Design a RAG system for document Q&A
 - Challenge: Design a system for fine-tuning LLMs at scale
 - Key Questions: How do you handle context windows?
 How do you optimize costs?